Watchfacecreationsfanmade/Watchfacecreationsfanmade-PokeWatchFace-GEN-1-stepgame/README.md

 Your watch should now be successfully paired with your phone.

+Step 7: A second box should pop up with filled in IP Adress and portnumber. simply press 'connect'

+IF that box doens't show automaticly follow these steps:

-Step 7: Tap the plug icon in the top right corner once again, but this do not tap tap pair but fill this screen the IP adress (should be unchanged) and Port number..
+Tap the plug icon in the top right corner once again, but this do not tap tap pair but fill this screen the IP adress (should be unchanged) and Port number..

 <img width="462" height="1000" alt="image" src="https://github.com/user-attachments/assets/204e336e-9505-4c9a-8bbe-7b34c2a797b5" />